 The idea for Galileo came to me shortly after beginning research on Electromagnetic Cell technology that would later become the TESLA PowerCell.
 At the time I envisioned the PowerCell’s internal EM Cell as a means to condition signal, not merely AC.
 You see, I’ve never viewed “AC” as merely 120 volts (or 230 volts) of electricity traveling at a constant frequency.
-I have always thought of Alternating Current as signal, and as components (CD players, pre-amps, amplifiers, speakers, etc) as sine wave converters transforming the original sine wave (AC) into a more complex sine wave (music).
+I have always thought of Alternating Current as signal, and as components (CD players, pre-amps, amplifiers, speakers, etc) as sine wave converters transforming the original sine wave (AC) into a more complex version of AC with a DC bias (music).
 It is my experience that the state of the original signal (in this case AC) has a direct effect on the final signal (music).
 In a way, I have always viewed AC as a system’s true front-end, as this is the original signal which is later converted by our various components into complex signals, sampled against what others assume to be a system’s front end (CD player, turntable, etc).
 This conversion occurs in every component that makes up your system, as the original signal (AC) enters a component through its power cord, gets converted to a more complex signal amplified from a secondary source signal (CD, phono, etc.) This process of sine wave conversion is handed down the line from one component to the next through your system’s cables, until the signal is finally converted to mechanical energy through your system’s speakers.

 Electric field and electrons rendered as particles